 Edwin John Alexander RSA RWS RSW, 1870-1926

-Like his father, Robert Alexander, Edwin Alexander was a fine animal painter.
-At seventeen he accompanied his father, Joseph Crawhall and Pollock Nisbet on a visit to Morocco; Crawhall was to be a strong influence on his art.
-Alexander studied in Edinburgh, and in Paris under the animal sculptor Emmanuel Frémiet.
-Between 1892 and 1896 he made two extended visits to Egypt with the artist Erskine E. Nicol Jnr, either living on a houseboat on the Nile or with the Bedouin in the desert.
+Like his father Robert Alexander, Edwin Alexander, born in Edinburgh, was a very fine animal painter.
+At seventeen he accompanied his father, Joseph Crawhall and Pollock Nisbet on a painting expedition to Morocco (Crawhall was to have a considerable influence on his art).
+Alexander studied art at the Trustees’ Academy, Edinbrugh, and in Paris under the animal sculpture Emmanuel Frémiet.
+During the period 1892-1896, Alexander made two extended visits to Egypt with the artist Erskine E. Nicol Jnr, either living on a houseboat on the Nile or with the Bedouin in the desert.
 Alexander executed some fine studies of local people, the culture and the landscape.
-Alexander later settled in Inveresk, where he maintained a menagerie of animals and birds, which he used as models, before moving to Musselburgh.
+Alexander later settled in Inveresk, having married in 1904, where he kept a menagerie of animals and birds which he used as models, before moving to Musselburgh.
 Alexander’s watercolours, a medium in which he worked exclusively, of birds, animals and plants combine superb drawing and subtle colour.